veetil314/veetil314.github.io/_projects/1_project.md

 An easy-to-use UI generates a smart video summary that highlights key activities like dump truck activity.
 Heatmaps are created to show areas of high activity over a day or fixed period of time , and metrics reveal the percentage of idle time, detailed equipment activity and the spatial distribution of activity.
 </p>

-<h2>Key Technology Highlights</h2>
+## Key Technology Highlights

-        - **Advanced Object Recognition**:
-        We employed special techniques to recognize equipment from a distance, despite their relatively small size in video frames, by developing custom algorithms for small object detection.
+- **Advanced Object Recognition**: We employed special techniques to recognize equipment from a distance, despite their relatively small size in video frames, by developing custom algorithms for small object detection.

-        - **Challenging Environment Adaptability**:
-        Our solution is engineered to withstand harsh construction conditions, such as dust, smoke, fog, and various lighting challenges, including low light and glare, ensuring reliable performance under all conditions.
+- **Challenging Environment Adaptability**: Our solution is engineered to withstand harsh construction conditions, such as dust, smoke, fog, and various lighting challenges, including low light and glare, ensuring reliable performance under all conditions.

-        - **Complex Activity Recognition**:
-        Advanced algorithms differentiate between fine-grained heavy equipment operations, such as an excavator performing excavation vs moving to/from the worksite, and dump truck operations like loading, unloading, and idling.
+- **Complex Activity Recognition**: Advanced algorithms differentiate between fine-grained heavy equipment operations, such as an excavator performing excavation vs moving to/from the worksite, and dump truck operations like loading, unloading, and idling.

-        - **Integration and Scalability**:
-        Designed for seamless compatibility with existing camera infrastructure on construction sites, our solution eliminates the need for additional hardware installations and is easily scalable across multiple projects.
+- **Integration and Scalability**: Designed for seamless compatibility with existing camera infrastructure on construction sites, our solution eliminates the need for additional hardware installations and is easily scalable across multiple projects.

-        - **AI-Driven Enhancements**:
-        We leveraged synthetic data and data augmentation techniques, including Generative Adversarial Learning and curriculum learning, to simulate construction environments and enhance system accuracy and reliability.
+- **AI-Driven Enhancements**: We leveraged synthetic data and data augmentation techniques, including Generative Adversarial Learning and curriculum learning, to simulate construction environments and enhance system accuracy and reliability.

 ## Model Development and Testing